franciscozorrilla/SymbNET/README.md

  - `/plots/` visualization of results

 ## ☑️ Exercises
- 0. [START](https://github.com/franciscozorrilla/SymbNET/blob/main/scripts/0.clone_repo.md) by cloning this repo
+ 0. [START HERE](https://github.com/franciscozorrilla/SymbNET/blob/main/scripts/0.clone_repo.md) by cloning this repo

 ### Part I
  1. Use CarveMe to generate GEMs for a bacterial community